mrunknown850/Word2Quiz/readme.md

+# Archival
+Due to the codebase's unreadablility (as I've made this very early in my coding carrier), the project will be archived and be refactored into a better, more readable, modular codebase.

 # Word2Quiz - A Solution for long boring repetitive task of making Quiz from a Word file
 For all the one who have tirely copying questions by questions for 4-6 hours straight doing nothing just copying which can be both ineffective and inefficient.
 So this program gonna help yall so no more boring copying lol.
 *P.S: This is the third re-upload of the repos since I accidentally pushed the wrong file to GitHub*